mui/material-ui/ROADMAP.md

 ## Our priorities

-These are our top priorities, by weight of importance:
+Here are our top priorities, ordered by importance:

 - 1.0 - **More components**. 🧰 People want more components.
 This is challenging for us to handle.
 Building and maintaining a professional component takes an incredible amount of time.
 Everybody underestimates it, we have a relatively small core team.
 We are going to try the following strategy: